RialinArndiansah/SetoranHafalanApp/README.md

 ## 📞 Contact | Kontak

 [English]
-If you have any questions, suggestions, or would like to report issues, feel free to contact me:
+If you have any questions, suggestions, or would like to report issues, feel free to contact me

 [Indonesia]
-Jika Anda memiliki pertanyaan, saran, atau ingin melaporkan masalah, silakan hubungi saya:
+Jika Anda memiliki pertanyaan, saran, atau ingin melaporkan masalah, silakan hubungi saya

 <p align="center">